-Friday AM Forecast: Several rounds of rain will keep the heat index down today
+Friday AM Forecast: Conditions will clear through the rest of the day

 THE FORECAST

-Today & Tonight: Pre-dawn showers and storms will be clearing during your morning commute.
-The heaviest rain is expected before 8 a.m.
-Some thicker cloud cover in the morning will keep the temperatures from spiking, and there is no heat advisory today.
-A little bit of sunshine will start to peak in this afternoon and temperatures will be in the low 90s, they will also feel like the low 90s.
-Another round of afternoon showers and storms is expected across the area in the afternoon and evening hours.
-Any action on the radar will be clearing after sunset.
-Late Friday night plans will come with high humidity but clearing skies.
+Today & Tonight: Some thicker cloud cover in the morning will keep the temperatures from spiking, and there is no heat advisory today.
+A little bit of sunshine will start to peak in this afternoon and temperatures will be near 90 degrees.
+Friday night plans will come with high humidity but clearing skies.
 Temperatures will be in the mid-70s.

 Reminder: With the threat for impactful weather— showers & storms —please have access to alerts through this week.
 You can download or activate the WBRZ WX App on your Apple or Android device or turn on a NOAA Weather Radio for bulletins such as watches and urgent warnings.
 Of course, WBRZ, WBRZ+ and the Cable Weather Channel will have updates as active weather dictates.